-You can also listen to the Getting Started Tool Kit Web Tutorials, a series of do-it-yourself videos, to help you fill out the documents and put your plan into action.
+You can also listen to the Quick Start Video that helps you fill out the documents and put your plan into action.

 You can download and print the Health Care Proxy in 15 languages to use with this tool kit.